 The Ludy‘s Christmas Lights Spectacular Display is a multitude of lights sequenced to music.
 Jerry, Edith, and their children have shared their excitement of lights with the community of Columbus, GA, and surrounding areas for years.

 Edith, one of four children, was the sibling who took charge of decorations in her family.
-Edith’s passion for bringing a smile to a child increased her desire to create more displays within the inside of the home.
+Edith’s passion for bringing a smile to a child increased her desire to create more displays on the inside of the home.
 Upon entering the Ludy home, you are greeted with the most spectacular Nativity scene, a beautiful hand-crafted Advent Calendar, and hand-sewn Christmas Stockings for each member of the family.

 When Jerry was a young boy of 12, he built his first Christmas project; a Santa out of paper grocery bags.
 Jerry painted a face and placed C-9 lights around a frame of wood.
 This small project increased each year until Jerry found himself as an adult decorating the outside of his own home.
 Jerry took delight in the admiring visitors driving by, providing inspiration to build and share something new each year that followed.